david201601/trash-empty-ubersicht-widget/README.md

 ![Screenshot](/screenshot.png)

 ## How it works
 a.
-Double-click on the trash icon clears the files in the Trash bin
+Double-click on the trash icon clears the files in the Trash bin.

 b.
-Text next to the trash icons shows the size of the Trash bin
+Text next to the trash icons shows the size of the Trash bin.